-- 2.1 The ELSA Negotiation Competition simulates a negotiation process between different parties, conducted by teams consisting of two students representing a party in the negotiation. - 2.2 The competition consists of a minimum of two rounds: The National Rounds and the European Final Round.
+- 2.2 The competition consists of a minimum of two rounds: The National Rounds and the European Final Round.
 National and Local Groups may organise local qualification rounds. - 2.3 The simulations shall be observed and evaluated by a panel of no less than three judges who shall be recognised in the relevant field of law and shall include at least one legal practitioner.
 The panel shall provide participants feedback to advance their negotiation skills. - 2.4 The simulations in National Rounds shall be held in English. - 2.5 Participating teams must be provided one or more educational courses on negotiation skills and/or legal English lasting a total of no less than three hours.
 The course(s) may be provided as a webinar. - 2.6 The International Board of ELSA may allow organisers of National Rounds to deviate from regulations concerning the ELSA Negotiation Competition upon presentation of an individual case.